kubernetes/kubernetes/docs/getting-started-guides/fedora/fedora_ansible_config.md

 **Create a password file.**

 The password file should contain the root password for every machine in the cluster.
 It will be used in order to lay down your ssh public key.
+Make sure your machines sshd-config allows password logins from root.

 ```
 echo "password" > ~/rootpassword